johannmeyer/ray-tracer/README.md

 ```

 # Creating Materials
-At present, two materials have been added: Lambertian (diffuse) and Metal.
-Both materials require the albedo to be specified.
-Metal has an additional roughness parameter.
+At present, three materials have been added: Lambertian (diffuse), Metal, and Dielectric.
+All materials require the albedo to be specified.
+Metal has an additional roughness parameter and Dielectrics require the index of refraction to be specified.
+The index of refraction of glass is between 1.3 and 1.7.

 ![Metal and Lambertian Spheres](<./output-images/Metal and Lambertian Spheres.png>)